Afsheenfatymah/SUV-Car-Classification-/README.md

 # 🚗 SUV Car Classification with Teachable Machine 🏆
-Welcome to the SUV Car Classification Project!
 This repository showcases a machine learning model built using Teachable Machine to classify seven different SUV models from the year 2012. 🎯

 # 📊 Dataset Overview
 The dataset used in this project consists of images of seven distinct SUV models from the year 2012.
 These are: